JAYCEEHERNANDEZ/Capstone_WaterWise/README.md

 Only a signed-in `super-admin` sees the **Create staff account** section in Admin Profile Management.
 The Super Admin selects Admin or Meter Reader, enters a username and complete email, and creates a strong temporary password.
 New Admin accounts always receive the regular `admin` role and cannot create other staff accounts.

 Admin Profile Management also contains a Super Admin-only Staff Directory with separate Admin and Meter Reader lists.
+Each list displays two accounts per page and uses previous/next controls for additional records.
+The Create Staff and Staff Directory panels use matching desktop heights.
 The Super Admin can update a regular Admin or Meter Reader's email or assign a new temporary password.
 Super Admin accounts are protected from these staff-management changes, while normal administrators cannot view the directory or use its management endpoints.

 Creating an Admin or Meter Reader and changing a regular Admin or Meter Reader email/password require an additional single-use email OTP sent to the signed-in Super Admin's registered email.
 Each verified authorization is bound to the selected action (and target account for updates), expires after five minutes, and cannot be reused for another staff-management request.